 Your best friend just got a divorce last year and is eager to tell you all the ins and out of the process.
 Only problem?
 The friend lives in California, which has some very distinct and different divorce laws from New Jersey.
 For example, the friend might encourage you to go down to the courthouse to file for legal separation when — guess what? — New Jersey doesn’t recognize legal separation.
 If your divorced friend lives in New Jersey, the advice still might be off, depending on the types of issues he/she dealt with versus those involved in your situation.
 Family law can change dramatically from year to year so even the most well-meaning advice might already be outdated.
 Instead, rely on your friends for unconditional love and emotional support — which is exactly what friends are for!

 Have 2020 divorce questions?
 We’re here to help.
-Start safeguarding your future today by scheduling a free attorney consultation at any one of our six offices.
+Start safeguarding your future today by scheduling an initial attorney consultation at any one of our six offices.
 Get answers to all your questions, and a clear strategy for moving forward.
 Call us at 888-888-0919, or please click the green button below.